Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 They got some *great* footage.

 Gabby patched things up a bit later when they were being shown their accommodations.
 They were already making a hell of a team.
-On advice from several of her colleagues, she’d brought...well.
+On advice from several of her colleagues, she’d brought... well.
 Bribes, really.
 Not in anything so crass as cash, but in little luxuries, harmless indulgences to smooth ruffled feathers - or fur - and help battle-weary soldiers relax around her.

 She’d never yet met a Gaoian who didn’t love Slim Jims, or who couldn’t smell their presence when carried.
 So, with a softer touch (the good cop to Marrek’s bad cop) she managed to establish enough of a rapport with their liaison officer - his name was Feegi - to get him to unwind and share a snack.

 From there, it was pretty easy to reassure him that they really *did* know the rules and the limits of what they could and could not show, all that stuff.
 She got the impression that Feegi was a young and nervous type, keen to do well in his job and be promoted.
-So, all in all...things were progressing like many other assignments.
+So, all in all... things were progressing like many other assignments.
 That was oddly comforting.

 They spent the rest of the day getting settled, meeting leadership, sniffing around for opportunities, and all the other things a good reporter always took care to do.